-- When children discover the outside world, they learn all the relationships in between the objects – the depth, mass, volume, size, how those concepts intertwine and work in combination.
+- When children discover the outside world, they learn all the relationships between the objects – the depth, mass, volume, size, how those concepts intertwine and work in combination.
 A simple process of carrying out everyday tasks like cleaning a table provides the child with the opportunity to learn about the volume of the bucket, the size of the table, how heavy it is.
 All these subconscious observations lay the foundation for their future learning of math concepts.
 Furthermore, when sweeping the flour, the child learns spatial concepts – like “under”, “above”, “over”, “behind” which can pose a challenge for young children.

 - Children learn to make predictions, measure, anticipate in a familiar environment.
 Children are driven to those activities from within.
-By preparing a snack, cleaning their dishes, drying them and preparing tray and space for the next child, children learn to carry out a series of steps, a process that prepares them for executing abstract math problems and sequence of operations in future.
+By preparing a snack, cleaning their dishes, drying them and preparing tray and space for the next child, children learn to carry out a series of steps, a process that prepares them for executing abstract math problems and sequence of operations in the future.

 - Children see a purpose behind the activity.
 The table is clean; their tummies are full, the floor is not slippery and safe for people to walk on.
 It gives them a sense of belonging, accomplishment, and service to others.

 - Children learn to gain control over their bodies, master their movements – how much pressure they need to apply on a mop, how quickly they need to move their hand when polishing shoes, the concentration they need to possess to pour liquid from a cup.

 - There is minimal adult involvement.
 This means that the child gains autonomy and great satisfaction from the ability to be independent.
-This leads to less behavioural issues and a stronger connection.
+This leads to less behavioral issues and a stronger connection.
 The child understands that the adult trusts them to perform meaningful tasks.

 - Children learn to make mistakes and know that they have total control over correcting them by cleaning up their spills, picking up rubbish.